BradleyWood/Raven-Lang/README.md

 - Classes
     - Automatically generate constructors, getters and setters
-    - Inherit from java classes
+    - Inherit from java classes and interfaces
+    - Override from super class

 - Annotations and annotation processors
     - Generate adaptor methods through the @JvmMethod annotation